paintenzero/senso-docs/docs/index.md

 # Calibrating

 When a device is connected you need to go through calibration procedure.
-For your convenience Senso Data Provider shows you a position you need to hold your arm in.
+For your convenience Senso UI shows you a position you need to hold your arm in.
 Calibrating is an easy procedure and takes a few seconds.

 ![Calibration 1](/img/driver/sdp_calibrate1.png)
 ![Calibration 2](/img/driver/sdp_calibrate2.png)